SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_tft_lcd_ili9341/README.md

 ### Create a project based on an example project ###

-1. From the Launcher Home, add the BRD2703A to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with filter **tft lcd**.
+1. From the Launcher Home, add your board to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+Find the example project filtering by **tft lcd**.
 2. Click **Create** button on the example:

     - **Third Party Hardware Drivers - ILI9341 - TFT LCD with Touchscreen (Adafruit) - SPI** if using without DMA.